Valdosta State University: Graduate

 Graduate degrees offered include the Master of Education in ten major programs, the Master of Arts in four major programs, the Master of Arts in Teaching in nine major programs, the Master of Science in six major programs, the Master of Public Administration, the Master of Business Administration, the Master of Accountancy, the Master of Science in nursing, the Master of Music Performance, the Master of Social Work, the Master of Library and Information Science, the Education Specialist in six major programs, the Doctor of Education in three major programs, the Doctor of Speech-Language Pathology, the Doctor of Public Administration, and the Doctor of Nursing Practice.
 New baccalaureate and graduate degree programs are added from time to time to meet the needs of the population served by the university.

 Accreditation

 Valdosta State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, bachelor's, master's, educational specialist, and doctoral degrees.
 The Harley Langdale Jr. College of Business Administration is accredited by AACSB International(Association to Advance Collegiate Schools of Business).
+The MLIS program is ALA (American Library Association) accredited.